 Cash in emergencies

-Cash in Emergencies focuses on cash-based assistance programming in the immediate aftermath of a sudden onset disaster.
-Explore this page for case studies, lessons learned and other informational materials on cash-based assistance in emergencies.
+Cash in Emergencies focuses on cash assistance programming in the immediate aftermath of a sudden onset disaster.
+Explore this page for case studies, lessons learned and other informational materials on cash assistance in emergencies.

 If you are a member of the International Red Cross and Red Crescent Movement join the internal discussion on our collaborative workspace.

 Organisation: Turkish Red Crescent (Türk Kızılay)

 Periodical report (n.3) with information and news on the Türk Kızılay Kizilaykart Emergency Social Safety Net Programme supporting basic needs of vulnerable refugees in Turkey.

 In 2011, low rainfall reduced crop production and sent food prices soaring in Mauritania.
 The Red Cross Red Crescent response included a cash-for-work programme in the Brakna region.